-As you probably guessed, you’ll now combine the ascending and descending versions to form a combined version of this pattern.
+As you probably guessed, you now combine the ascending and descending versions to form a combined pattern.

-Again, sweeping through the pattern is a perfectly acceptable picking approach for this pattern.
+Again, sweeping through the pattern is perfectly acceptable.

-Just work on keeping each note sounding on its own, and not ringing out like an arpeggiated chord in your studies.
+Just work on keeping each note separate, and not ringing like an arpeggiated chord.

 Click to hear guitar techniques scale patterns 17

-The final pentatonic scale pattern is a reversal of the combo pattern you just learned.
+The final pentatonic scale pattern is a reversal of the combo you just learned.

 As you practice this, or any scale pattern you learn, make sure to work it two ways.

-The first is with a metronome to build your fundamental guitar techniques.
+The first is with a metronome to build fundamental guitar technique.

 Major Scale Patterns

-The second group of scale patterns in this lesson are applied to major scale fingerings on the guitar.
+The second group of scale patterns are applied to major scale fingerings.

-Though they’re used over just the major scale in these examples, you can apply them to all 28 guitar modes in your studies.
+Though they’re used over the major scale in these examples, you can apply them to every mode in your studies.

-While you’ll cover a lot of ground in the woodshed that way, this approach will lead to memory problems with scales down the road.
+While you cover a lot of ground that way, this approach leads to memory problems with scales down the road.

-By applying patterns to scales and modes, you’ll expand your understanding of guitar techniques, deeply ingrain any fingering, and increase your improvisational vocabulary at the same time.
+By applying patterns to scales and modes, you expand your guitar technique, deeply ingrain fingerings, and increase your soloing vocabulary at the same time.

 123 Scale Pattern

-The first group of four major scale patterns is based on the 123 note group.
+The first major scale patterns are based on the 123 group.

-This is the perfect scale pattern for those just beginning their study of 7-note scale patterns.
+This is the perfect scale pattern for those beginning their study of 7-note scales.

-As there are no skips in this scale pattern, you can challenge your technique without pushing it too far that it falls apart in the practice room.
+As there are no skips in this pattern, you challenge your technique without pushing it so far that it falls apart.

 123 Scale Pattern 1

-As you did with the pentatonic scale, you’ll begin your study of major scale patterns with the 123 pattern ascending.
+As you did with the pentatonic scale, you begin with the ascending 123 pattern.

-If you’re new to this pattern, notice that the 123, 234, direction of the pattern remains the same as you play down the scale.
+If you’re new to this pattern, notice that the direction of the pattern is the same as you play down the scale.